Congratulations! Your organization has joined the 25% of American workers who work from home.

 Which elements should you focus on in your pulse surveys?

-Start by focusing on the weakest areas of your original work-from-home survey.
-Where did your organization receive negative survey results?
+Start by analyzing your survey results and focusing on the weakest areas.
+Where did your organization receive negative results?

 For example, did your employees say that their work from home digital tools hindered, rather than improved, their productivity?